 I began reporting on events I attended in person and chronicled the Jason Kenney Show from January of 2017 to the 2019 election.
 That was a lot of Jason Kenney.
 I am a storyteller and I told the story.

-Oh, and I’m a super geek who gets exceptionally excited when I stumble upon a website that has every Speech from the Throne since 1965.
-Information, factual information, that I can access every minute of every day is the BEST thing about the end of this decade.
-I also hate being wrong so I fact check.
-A lot.
+I’m also a super geek who gets exceptionally excited when I stumble upon a website that has every Speech from the Throne since 1965.

-There are a lot of people who contribute advice, direction, and information to Political RnD.
+There are a lot of people who contribute their time, advice, and information to Political RnD.
 My thanks to every one of them.

 I’ve always been politically interested, but in 2015 I decided it was time to put my money and my time where my mouth was and roll up my sleeves.